 I have found that the more I surround them with tools they enjoy, the more creative they become.

-Here are a few of our favorite things for teaching art:
+Here are a few of my favorite tools for teaching art to my older kids.

 I have found chalk pastel art to be fun, frugal, and very accessible.
 It’s a great way to start an art program in your home school.